Awarded by the Colloquium on Structural Information and Communication Complexity (SIROCCO).

 This community is interested in the relationships between information and efficiency in decentralized computing.
 The prize recognizes originality, innovation, and creativity – the qualities that reflect the spirit of the SIROCCO conference.

-The winner of the Prize for Innovation in Distributed Computing 2021 is expected to give an invited talk at SIROCCO 2021.
-The winner of the 2020 edition of the prize (Amos Korman) will give a talk at SIROCCO 2020 which is going to be held in June 29 – July 1 in Paderborn, Germany.
+The winner of the Prize for Innovation in Distributed Computing 2022 is expected to give an invited talk at SIROCCO 2022.
+The winner of the 2021 edition of the prize (Friedhelm Meyer auf der Heide) will give a talk at SIROCCO 2021 which will be held virtually during June 28 – July 1.

-Past prize winners are Nicola Santoro, Jean-Claude Bermond, David Peleg, Roger Wattenhofer, Andrzej Pelc, Pierre Fraigniaud, Michel Raynal, Masafumi Yamashita, Shmuel Zaks, Zvi Lotker, Paola Flocchini, and Amos Korman.
+Past prize winners are Nicola Santoro, Jean-Claude Bermond, David Peleg, Roger Wattenhofer, Andrzej Pelc, Pierre Fraigniaud, Michel Raynal, Masafumi Yamashita, Shmuel Zaks, Zvi Lotker, Paola Flocchini, Amos Korman, and Friedhelm Meyer auf der Heide.

 The prize may not necessarily be awarded every year.